JAGJ10/jagj10.github.io/projects/deferred.md

 *SSAO combined with 50 randomly generated point lights placed throughout the scene with various colors*

 ### Resources ###
 Almost all of the resources used thus far have been tutorials and forums online.
 Since these are too numerous to list, I encourage anyone who is interested in learning more about deferred shading to start from the ground up and try creating their own.
-Throughout development I have found that there is no "correct" way of implementing the pipeline and that it is all depenedent on what the engine is being used for.
+Throughout development I have found that there is no "correct" way of implementing the pipeline and that it all depends on what the engine is being used for.